<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Credit checks and trade terms

-Have credit reference checks in place and ensure trade terms are visible and adhered to.
-If you find that you have repeat offenders, look at changing collection methods.
+Have credit reference checks in place and ensure payment terms are visible and adhered to.
+You may want to request bank and trade references from financial institutions for added safety, or perform a thorough credit analysis before offering a customer credit.
+If you find that you have repeat offenders, look at changing collection methods and examine their payment history to see if there's a potential credit risk.

-Where possible, research your customers to learn their spending and payment habits during your credit checks.
-Bad payments on credit accounts will flag with other suppliers and you can then better assess the risk to your company if you’re issuing credit.
+Where possible, research your customers to learn their credit usage habits during your checks.
+Bad payments on credit accounts will flag with other suppliers and you can then better assess the risk to your company if you're issuing credit.

 Credit risk systems

 Always have a fall-back option when it comes to protecting your livelihood.
-Look at all the options available for business insurance to safeguard your company.
+Look at all the options available for business insurance to safeguard your company from bad debt.
 It may sound like a simple suggestion, but it may save your business should one of your bigger customers declare bankruptcy or become insolvent.

 Overdrafts